Robert Hur: Special Counsel

 On March 11, 2024, Hur resigned from the Department of Justice.
 A redacted version of Hur's interview transcript was released on March 12.
 According to NPR, the transcript painted "a more nuanced portrait of the president than was described in Hur's report".
 The Associated Press wrote that "the reality of the situation... isn’t as clear as either Biden or Hur portrayed."
 According to The Washington Post, "Biden doesn’t come across as being as absent-minded as Hur has made him out to be."
 On the same day, Hur testified about his investigation before the House Judiciary Committee.

 In May 2025, audio from Hur's interview was publicly released by Axios.
 According to The Hill, during the audio Biden "haltingly answered and frequently paused as he seemingly struggled to answer [questions]".

 In the 2025 book Original Sin, which detailed President Biden's physical and mental decline, the Special Prosecutor’s' office found a 2017 audio recording of then-former Vice President Biden discussing, with his sister, Val, and his ghostwriter, Mark Zwonitzer, that Biden "found all the classified stuff downstairs".
 During an in-person interview with the Special Prosecutor’s office, President Biden did not remember the year his son died until he was prompted by Rachel Cotton of the White House Counsel's Office.
 Because of the report, in February 2024, the White House "declared war on its own Justice Department".
-During the interview, Hu only asked about the 2017 to 2018 time period and did not bring up Beau Biden.
+During the interview, Hur only asked about the 2017 to 2018 time period and did not bring up Beau Biden.
 During the presidential debate, when the general public watched what Hur described in his report, Hur, even though he was "vilified for saying", felt sad for Biden.
 However, one person wrote Hur was vindicated.